Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I remembered seeing this pattern in Herrschners, Inc. catalog, but I guess it was in an earlier edition (I just checked the "Winter Sale" one).
 In any event, you could try their Web site, www.herrschners.com and ask them if they still carry it.
 Also, do you have a Michael's, JoAnn's or Hobby Lobby near you?
 They have Web sites, too: think they are their names with the usual dot coms.
 Good luck!

-you can go to colonialpatterns.com, they have the southern belle motifs for $1.30 each. these are the iron on type, and then you embroidery the design, i am not sure if the lower part of the dress that hangs over the edge of the pillowcase is crocheted or what, but it does hang over the edge of the pillowcase border from what i saw. all the patterns for the colonial and southern belle patterns are located in the linens and vintage section. i hope this helps you with your project.
+you can go to colonialpatterns.com, they have the southern belle motifs for $1.30 each. these are the iron on type, and then you embroidery the design, i am not sure if the lower part of the dress that hangs over the edge of the pillowcase is crocheted or what, but it does hang over the edge of the pillowcase border from what i saw.

 A page full of Southern Belles that iron on